 USAC strongly discourages students from arriving early.
-If you decide to arrive early, you will need to find your own accommodations.
-You should not expect to have much or any assistance upon arrival, and should be prepared to deal with any issues on your own.
+If you decide to arrive early, you will need to find separate accommodations, should not expect to have much or any assistance upon arrival, and should be prepared to deal with any issues on your own.